nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 "MAIN".
 If there are already two branches and a third branch is going to be made, then the oldest branch will not be visible.

+The following image shows the output of `history`.
+Note that some commits are labelled.
+The label "(HEAD)" is used to indicate current state.
 ![historyCommand1](images/ug/historyCommand1.PNG)

 **Includes an interactive GUI version where Avengers can click on the menu to see usage history as well.**